FSEmbedded/releases-fus/README.md

 - Remove glmark2 from fus-image-std
 - Only create SBOM for runtime-packages for now
 - Add u-boot-fus explicitly to the CylconeDX SBOM
+- Use NXP wlan driver as default driver

 ### [linux-examples-fus-fus1.1](https://github.com/FSEmbedded/linux-examples-fus/tree/fus1.1)